Database Explorer

 Note: count()

-with a parameter performs the COUNT aggregation function in the database, as described below.
+with a parameter performs the COUNT aggregate function in the database, see below.

 ActiveRow::toArray(): array